What’s happening at Pacifica?

 • Check out our what you can do page.

 • Endorse SaveKPFA.
 (See list of endorsers here.)

 • Friend us on Facebook and follow us on Twitter.

 • Write to KPFA & Pacifica management.
 The movement to change the network may take some time, but speaking up is one of the most important actions you can take.
 Your voice matters!

-• Attend a KPFA benefit and/or give regularly to KPFA, including a note with your subscription that you support locally-controlled programming, respect for the station’s staff, and the restoration of the Morning Show.
+• Attend a KPFA benefit and/or give regularly to KPFA, including a note with your subscription that you support locally-controlled programming and respect for the station’s staff.
 (Note: If you give outside of fund drive times or if you attend a KPFA event, 100% of your money goes to KPFA, none to Pacifica.
 For more, see Pacifica historian Matthew Lasar’s article here.)